 Any new student entering grades six through ten who meets the following criteria may be considered for a Virtus Scholarship:

 New students entering grades 6-10 who fall below the Virtus Scholarship threshold may be eligible for a merit award.
 Candidates for these awards are identified through the Virtus Scholarship application process or admissions testing and interviews.
 Award amounts vary and are determined by the Merit Scholarship Committee.

 Tuition and fees for the 2019-2020 school year are indicated below.
+2020-2021 tuition rates will be available in the fall of 2019.
 Contact the Admissions Office for a detailed explanation of tuition, fees, and payment options.
 Tuition and fees for the McKay Academic Center can be found here.

 Technology fee - $550 (PK4-12 only)

 Dining Services - $765 (K-4); $975 (5-8); $1,075 (9-12)

 New Student Enrollment fee (K-12) - $750 (one-time fee for new students only; waived for children of alumni)

 Option 1 - one-time payment due by March 20, 2020

 Option 2 - payment in four (4) equal installments due March 20, April 20, May 20, and June 20, 2020